 My next stop was Lake Tahoe, a place better known for its world class winter sports than as a haven for sun seekers.
 Yet, having shaken off the cobwebs of hibernation, by July it was a hive of activity for adventurers and sunbathers alike.
 From a leisurely cycle ride around the lake, to a rather less successful attempt at paddle boarding and a stint of sunbathing on the beaches of the northern shore, Tahoe has it all to fully unwind in nature.
 The view from the top of Monkey Rock looking over the lake is well worth the climb and a dip in the cool water at Hidden Beach upon your descent is a perfect reward after a hike in the blazing sun.

-Leaving behind the great outdoors, I headed southwest to round off my trip in my favorite Californian city, San Francisco.
-A few days there are well spent exploring the distinctive neighborhoods of the city, indulging in a spot of shopping on Union Square, sampling a clam chowder at Fisherman’s Wharf, or mooching around the Presidio.
+Leaving behind the great outdoors, I headed southwest to round off my trip in my favourite Californian city, San Francisco.
+A few days there are well spent exploring the distinctive neighbourhoods of the city, indulging in a spot of shopping on Union Square, sampling a clam chowder at Fisherman’s Wharf, or mooching around the Presidio.
 For the first timer, a trip to see the resplendent sea lion colony at Pier 39, a hop across the water to the infamous Alcatraz or jumping on board the iconic cable car are all must-dos.
 Undoubtedly though, the Golden Gate Bridge is the jewel in San Francisco’s crown.
-Peeking out from the fog, the bridge is best seen from neighboring Sausalito and the perfect way to complete any San Fran mini break.
+Peeking out from the fog, the bridge is best seen from neighbouring Sausalito and the perfect way to complete any San Fran mini break.

 A summer spent on the road combining the splendour of North America’s natural wonder and the magic of two contrasting cities was a fantastic way to get under the skin of Nevada and California and a magnificent exhibition of what the west coast of America has to offer.
-With something for everyone to enjoy; nature enthusiasts, adventure aficionados and culture vultures will all be spoiled for choice on a trip to the glorious Golden State.
+With something for everyone to enjoy; nature enthusiasts, adventure aficionados and culture vultures will all be spoilt for choice on a trip to the glorious Golden State.